-We offer a standard bedtime routine chart with six tasks before bedtime but you can also use our online chart maker to make your own bedtime chart with your specific routine.
-This will also enable you to use the terminology that your child is used to whether it is “go potty”, “go to the toilet” or whatever term you want to use.
+We offer a standard bedtime routine chart with six tasks before bedtime.
+You can also use our online chart maker to make your own bedtime chart with your specific routine.
+This will also enable you to use the terminology that your child is used to, whether it is “go potty,” “go to the toilet,” or whatever term you want to use.

-A bedtime routine can help both parents and children make the daily activity of going to sleep a pleasant experience according to The American Occupational Therapy Association.
+A bedtime routine can help both parents and children make going to sleep a pleasant experience, according to The American Occupational Therapy Association.

 Bedtime Routine Chart

 Sticking to a bedtime routine is one of the best ways to get your children to go to bed when the time comes.
 Keeping a bedtime routine chart will help you stick to the bedtime routine and even make it fun for your kids.
 Make sure that your child knows exactly what to expect and repeat the bedtime routine every day.
 Give them enough notice before you start.

 Make their bedroom a place that they want to go to